 The Theology of Supplication: Exploring Dua as Spiritual Devotion

 This course explores our personal and collective relationship with dua, addressing common struggles, theological questions, and best practices.
-It examines how dua reflects our spiritual state, why unanswered prayers can challenge our faith, and whether supplication can change destiny.
+It examines how dua reflects our spiritual state, why unanswered prayers can challenge our faith.
 Through diverse Islamic perspectives, we will uncover the role of dua in strengthening our connection with Allah and others.

 Join Dr. Sheibani’s self-paced course exploring our relationship with dua and renewing intimate invocation as a grounding spiritual practice in our lives.